 Men use their eyes mostly to select a mate.
 Women use their nose to select a mate much more than men.
 That may explain why some guys are "woman magnets" and attract most of the women.
-Probably they just smell good!
+Probably they just smell better than the other guys!

 Women instinctively are attracted to men with an immune system most different to their own, and women can smell the difference in men!
 Evolutionarily, this has proven to be the best combination for strong health and best survival of offspring.
 This also explains why young women are so turned-off by their brothers because everyone in the family has a similar immune system!

 Scientists have identified a range of subtle chemicals and odors associated with men's immune system.
 These odors, called pheromones, are secreted by men's skin.
 In tests, women were able to use these pheromones to sort men with similar immune systems from men with very different immune systems.
 They did this even when the chemical odors were not detectable consciously.
 Men could not do the same test on women and scored the same as if flipping a coin.

 The evolutionary wisdom in women's heightened smelling ability is evident.
 Historically, women who selected men with the most different immune system produced children with an immune system that had the most defenses against the hazards to good health and survival.

 It appears women, and many female animals, can unconsciously detect the amount and strength of these proteins in males.
 These proteins detected in males stimulated the females' attraction and drive.
 Researchers warn that this is not the only criteria females use to select a male for a mate, but it appears to be one important decider that has been strengthened in female's evolutionary process.